 Neuroendocrine tumours (NETs)

-NETs are treated with surgery, chemotherapy and radiotherapy, depending on the stage and grade.
+NETs can be treated with surgery, chemotherapy and radiotherapy.

 What are neuroendocrine tumours?

-Neuroendocrine cells are special nerve cells that make hormones in your body.
+Neuroendocrine cells make hormones in your body.
 Hormones help to control many of the functions in your body.
-Examples of hormones are serotonin and adrenaline.
+Examples of hormones are serotonin and insulin.
 Some NETs make extra hormones.
 These are called functioning NETs.
 These extra hormones in the body can cause symptoms.
 Read more about NET symptoms.

 The term NETs can be used to refer to different types of tumours.
 For example, carcinoid tumour, gastroinstestinal NETs, pancreatic NETs, and lung NETs.
 Read more about the types of NETs.